oVirt/ovirt-site/source/develop/release-management/features/infra/user-portal-permissions.html.md

 ### REST API

-As part of the user leval queries changes, we also added user-level API capabilities to the REST API.
+As part of the user level queries changes, we also added user-level API capabilities to the REST API.
 Before these changes, only administrators could login to the API.
 Now, you can logic as a regular user as well, by specifying the "filter: true" HTTP header.
 For example, as a user, in order to get all your VMs through the API you can do the following: